ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 "Pushing" a module uploads the associated module files and installs the module into Ballerina Central.

 The org-name and the version of the module will be read from the manifest file `Ballerina.toml` inside the project.
-It is required to build the module before pushing to Ballerina Central.
+It is required to build the module before pushing it to Ballerina Central.

 ```
 # Push a single module